gaultier/gitlab-clone-all/README.md

 Clone locally all git projects from Gitlab.
 This is handy for example to search locally with `ripgrep` very quickly, or hack on projects.

+Every project is cloned concurrently for maximum performance and the memory usage remains under 70MiB even with thousands of big projects.

 ## Usage

 *The api token is optional.
 Without it, only publicly accessible repositories can be cloned.*